 If you set the format on cell C2 to General, you see that Excel regards the result of the formula as -2.91666 recurring:

-So the departure and arrival times in the example above are stored by Excel as date/time values, based on its calendar.
-Applying a custom number format to the 09:30 and 02:30 we see the full dates and times in terms of the calendar:
+The departure and arrival times in the example above are stored by Excel as date/time values, based on its calendar.
+Applying a custom number format to the 09:30 and 02:30 we see the full dates and times in terms of Excel’s calendar:

 To display the actual numeric values Excel is using, give the departure and arrival time the General number format:

 To be certain that your calculation of a time difference is to work as intended, you need to supply Excel with dates, not simply the times alone.
-Supply times alone and Excel will assume they are taken from the same day: 01 January 1900.
+Supply times alone and Excel will assume they are taken from the same day, namely day zero: January 0th 1900.

 Returning to our departure and arrival example, the journey time calculates correctly if we input dates and times: